 The first of these cases was a refusal to grant an injunction on the use of “Low Absorb” as passing off or infringing the registered trademarks “Losorb” or “Lo-Sorb” in a case between two FMCG giants Marico and Agrotech Foods.
 In a 50-page decision, which you can access here, the court discusses at length about descriptive marks, and acquired distinctiveness.
 (Image from here).

 SpicyIP guest poster Suchita Saigal had referred to the Single Judge Bench’s decision in this case in passing in her post on the Manjal TM issue.
 The original order held no case for infringement had been made out.
-This Division Bench order comes on an appeal against the original decision, and can also be accessed at the Indian Kanoon website here.
+This Division Bench order comes on an appeal against the original decision.

 Marico is the registered trademark owner of Losorb and Lo-sorb since 2001 in connection with edible oil.
 The oil sold also used the trademarks “Sweekar” and “Saffola” along with “LOSORB” and LO-SORB”.
 Agritech Foods sells its edible oil under the trademark “Sundrop”, whose packaging also contains the expression “WITH LOW ABSORB TECHNOLOGY”.
 This formed the cause of action for a passing off and infringement case here.